tawsifkhan/tawsifkhan.github.io/_pages/about.md

 ---
 Hi, I am Tawsif!
 I am an analytics professional currently working for Aimia, supporting the Amex and CIBC Aeroplan portfolios.
 Before Aimia, I was with PriceMetrix doing analytics for some of the major wealth managements firms in North America.

-I was born in Bangladesh, and after completing my Bachelor in Electrical Engineering, I moved to Canada for my Master of Mathematics program at University of Waterloo.

-I am passionate about mathematics and the application of it to deliver rigorous actionable analytics.
-I am inquisitive in nature and enjoy research, mathematical analysis and solving problems that require critical thinking.
-Over the coming years, my goal is to develop my understanding of different industries where decisions are data driven.
+I was born and raised in Bangladesh, and after completing my Bachelors, I moved to Canada study Mathematics at University of Waterloo.
+I am passionate about mathematics and the application of it to deliver rigorous in-depth analytics to drive business decisions.
+I am inquisitive in nature and enjoy research, analysis and solving problems that require critical thinking.
+Over the coming years, my goal is to develop an understanding of different industries while adding value with my skills and build a cross-industry analytics experienced profile.

-Always keen on meeting people to have a chat, so feel free to contact me!
+Always keen on meeting people to have a chat, so please feel free to contact me!